shupershuff/Diablo2RLoader/README.md

 **Q:** When Diablo opens it won't allow me to select an online character<br>
 **A1:** This will be due to your password or username being entered in incorrectly.
 Please note that multiple failed authentication requests can cause a temporary lockout from that realm (seems to be around 15-30mins).<br>
 **A2:** In some circumstances, Battlenet can also require a capcha code to be entered to verificaton.
 If in doubt, try logging in via the battlenet client and see if it prompts for captcha.
 It might take several hours for this to resolve itself (6 hours observed in [issue #17](https://github.com/shupershuff/Diablo2RLoader/issues/17)).
+**A3:** In some circumstances, for no real reason, you might randomly have issues with one or more of your accounts connecting with warnings about "Account locked for suspicious activity" after temporarily switching regions.
+This only happens when using parameter based authentication.
+Numerous people have seen this issue across different loaders and for people who launch the game from desktop shortcuts.
+I've discovered no pattern as to why this happens or how to resolve it.
+Workaround is to launch problematic accounts using Auth Tokens.

 **Q:** I have reset one of my Bnet account passwords, how do I update accounts.csv<br>
 **A:** Open accounts.csv and clearout the password field.
 Either enter your new password into the csv file or leave it blank and the script will ask you next time you run it.